DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 **Examples below link to study in the ICPSR which offers SPSS as a download option.**

   - United States.
 Bureau of Justice Statistics.
 Survey of Inmates in State and Federal Correctional Facilities, [United States], 2004.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-19. [https://doi.org/10.3886/ICPSR0472.v5](https://doi.org/10.3886/ICPSR0472.v5)
+Inter-university Consortium for Political and Social Research [distributor], 2019-12-12. [https://doi.org/10.3886/ICPSR04572.v6] (https://doi.org/10.3886/ICPSR04572.v6)
   - Cohen, Deborah (Deborah Ann).
 Evaluation of the Balance Calories Initiative, 2016 Baseline, Alabama and Mississippi.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-17. [https://doi.org/10.3886/ICPSR37110.v1](https://doi.org/10.3886/ICPSR37110.v1)
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2018-12-17. [https://doi.org/10.3886/ICPSR37110.v1](https://doi.org/10.3886/ICPSR37110.v1)

 # Start the Conversation, Broad Questions and Clarifications on Research Data

-Before going into technical details specific to the SPSS data, having a short conversation with researchers about their area of research, and data practices is helpful.
+Before going into technical details specific to the SPSS data format, having a short conversation with researchers about their area of research, and data practices is helpful.

 The main assumptions about SPSS are that it is used by researchers for quantitative analysis and for producing graphical representations of their data.
 After talking to researchers, our group now has a better understanding of how some researchers analyze, save and share their data with SPSS.

 **Is SPSS used by many researchers doing quantitative analysis?
 How is SPSS compared to similar statistical programs?**

-Researchers interviewed indicated that SPSS is commonly used by new or early career researchers, who are often introduced to the software in their graduate programs.
+The researchers interviewed indicated that SPSS is commonly used by new or early career researchers, who are often introduced to the software in their graduate programs.
 Many research institutions have access to the software, so it is commonly used for instruction of students.
 Fields of research in which SPSS is commonly used include the social sciences, psychology, and education.

-The researchers interviewed primarily used more advanced software for statistical analysis, including STATA, SAS, and R. For example, one researcher interviewed used SAS to conduct research with data from a Learning Management System (LMS).
-For this project, they obtained raw data from their institution's LMS describing student grades and information, which was spread across many relational databases and other sources, like web sites, textual documents.
-SAS was used to organize this data into a single table for further analysis.
-Another researcher in statistics also uses SAS for research in optimal design.
-In comparison, SPSS provides a more user-friendly interface.

-Researchers noted the proprietary (and expensive) nature of SPSS software as part of their motivations for increasingly working with open source platforms like R alongside of SPSS.
-Many times research projects involve work with outside collaborators who may not have institutional access to SPSS, so the ability to work across software platform is key.
+The researchers interviewed primarily used more advanced software for statistical analysis, including STATA, SAS, and R, but SPSS is a good option for those who do not have programming skills.
+Researchers noted the proprietary (and expensive) nature of SPSS software as part of their motivations for increasingly working with open source platforms like R alongside SPSS.
+Many times research projects involve work with outside collaborators who may not have institutional access to SPSS, so the ability to work across software platforms is key.

 **What kind of data do researchers generate on import into SPSS?**

-Researchers interviewed used a range of structured data inputs with SPSS including tabular data and relational databases, with information from a variety of sources: web data, survey responses, model simulations, etc.
+The researchers interviewed used a range of structured data inputs with SPSS including tabular data and relational databases, with information from a variety of sources: web data, survey responses, model simulations, etc.

 One researcher described his research using a diary study for a project in cognitive psychology.
 The participant diaries were coded by hand, and the codes were input as tabular data into SPSS.
 The researcher then used regression analysis and structural equation modeling tools within SPSS to look for patterns across diaries.

 **How do researchers document their data in SPSS?**

 SPSS automatically generates three main outputs: the data file (*.sav), the codebook, and the syntax file.
-The code book describes variables and data contained in the data file, while the syntax describes the analysis process.
+The codebook describes variables and values contained in the data file, while the syntax describes the analysis process.
 The codebook and syntax file are important metadata to capture along with the data, but may not be sufficient to capture the context, methodology and provenance of the dataset being created.

 Researchers generally described making use of SPSS functions to document their data, rather than creating separate README files.
 This includes creating thorough and descriptive variable and value labels, and saving complete syntax files (sometimes with additional comments).

 **What kind of data outputs are researchers able or willing to share from SPSS?**

-Researchers interviewed primarily export their data file created in SPSS into a non-proprietary format (e.g., csv), if they intend to share it or analyze it with another piece of software.
+The researchers interviewed primarily export their data file created in SPSS into a non-proprietary format (e.g., csv), if they intend to share it or analyze it with another piece of software.
 Researchers also reported sharing the syntax file to describe table structures and methods of analysis.
 Codebooks were also considered essential for sharing data.
 Based on the interviews, while the practices of researchers vary, the curators can include essential data for the datasets.
-If needed, the curator can generate from the datasets the researchers provided such as variable list and data dictionary.
+If needed, the curator can generate documentation from the datasets the researchers provided such as variable lists and data dictionaries.

 # Key Questions